spear-sim/spear/code/experiments/rl_openbot/README.md

 ### Download and build RBDL

-Download and build the Rigid Body Dynamics Library (RBDL):
+Download and build the Rigid Body Dynamics Library (RBDL).
+Rather than cloning RBDL from the official (repository)[https://github.com/rbdl/rbdl], consider the following (fork)[https://github.com/quentin-leboutet/rbdl] which solves a set of compile-time issues you may encounter with the main branch.
+Then build RBDL using the following commands:

 ```
 cd interiorsim/code/thirdparty